JoshSJKim/FCC---Debugging/README.md

 It also displays where the error occurred with the '>' to identify the line and '^' to identify the position.
 ```> 1 | let myArray = [1, 2, 3;```
                             ```^```
+- The '^' would normally be exactly where the expected character is.
+Kind of hard to express it exactly on markdown file.

 Note that the console displays only one error at a time.
 Once the current error is fixed, it will identify the next error in the code, if found.